 - At the airport

-- The anonymous card can be used for more than one day and/or longer distances.
-The disposable card is only valid for single use or a short period of time.
+The anonymous card can be used for more than one day and for travelling long distances.
+The disposable card is only valid for single use, and for a short period of time.

 - Do not forget to load credit onto the OV-chipkaart before using it!
 You can do this at the counter of a public transportation company, or at one of the yellow machines at the train station